-Adopt an extension of time of the Interim Urgency Ordinance enacting development provisions for recreational and medical marijuana cultivation
+Conduct a public hearing and adopt an extension of time, for a period of 10 months and 15 days, of the Interim Urgency Ordinance enacting development provisions for recreational and medical marijuana cultivation, as shown in Exhibit A.

 Attachment:

 1. Interim Urgency Ordinance Extension